-Recommendation 12-1: Provisions governing the regulation of campaign expenditure should be in a single code set out for all elections, subject to devolved legislative competence.
+12.5 Legislation governing the regulation of campaign expenditure should be in a single code set out for all elections, subject to devolved legislative competence.

-Recommendation 12-2: A single schedule should contain prescribed expense limits and guidance to candidates as to expenditure and donations.

-86 Certain expenditure limits, for example those for spending at local government elections or UK Parliamentary general elections, are expressed as formulas.
+- 12.6 A single schedule to the legislation should contain the prescribed expense limits and rules governing expenditure and donations. - 12.7 Certain expenditure limits, for example those for spending at local government elections or UK Parliamentary general elections, are expressed as formulas.
 The precise limit can only be established if the candidate, agent, or member of the public knows the number of registered electors on the day that notice of election is published.
-In our view such expense limits should be declared by the returning officer - who will also know whether his is a borough or county constituency - along with the notice of election.
+In our view such expense limits should be declared by the returning officer along with the notice of election.

-Recommendation 12-3: Expenditure limits which are calculated according to a formula should be declared by the returning officer for the constituency or electoral area in a notice accompanying, or immediately following, the notice of election.

-87 At present, the law governing expenses returns and declarations is apt to confuse, with certain authorised persons required to submit a separate expenses return to the candidate's.
-In our view, returning officer should receive a single expense return, submitted by the agent and candidate, including any authorised spending.
+- 12.8 Expenditure limits which are calculated according to a formula should be declared by the returning officer for the constituency or electoral area in a notice accompanying, or immediately following, the notice of election. - 12.9 At present, the law governing expenses returns and declarations is apt to confuse, with certain authorised persons required to submit a separate expenses return from the candidate's.
+In our view, returning officers should receive a single expenses return, submitted by the agent and candidate, including any authorised spending.

-Recommendation 12-4: Returning officers should receive a single set of documents containing the return of expenses and declarations by the agent and the candidate.
+12.10 Returning officers should receive a single set of documents containing the return of expenses and declarations by the election agent and the candidate.
 These should include any statement by an authorised person containing the particulars currently required to be sent to the returning officer by section 75(2) of the 1983 Act.